Understanding Counting Mechanisms in Large Language and Vision-Language Models: Representational Emergence of Counting

 \section{Representational Emergence of Counting}

 We analyze how numerical representations emerge across layers by examining hidden embeddings from both the prompt context and the generated answer tokens.
-For each model (LLM or LVLM) and layer, we record the hidden embeddings of the generated numerical token for contexts containing one to nine repeated items.
-PCA is applied to all item embeddings, averaged across different types, such as fruits in text or shapes in vision.
-The resulting projections reveal a consistent trend: representations of smaller numbers become linearly separable in early layers, whereas larger numbers are distinguished only in deeper layers.
+To this end, we record the hidden embeddings of the generated numerical token for contexts containing one to nine repeated items.
+PCA is applied to all item embeddings, averaged across different item types, such as fruits in text or shapes in vision.
+The resulting projections reveal a consistent trend: representations of smaller numbers become separable in early layers, whereas larger numbers are distinguished only in deeper layers.
 This indicates a gradual encoding of numerical magnitude along the model hierarchy.

-Figure~\ref{fig:representational} illustrates this phenomenon for layer~22, where PCA projections show clearly disentangled representations of items corresponding to different counts.
-PCA visualizations of generated responses as well as separator tokens (e.g., commas) show the same trend and are provided in the Appendix.
-To further quantify this behavior, we compute cosine similarity matrices between embeddings corresponding to list positions from the different types across layers, averaged over item types.
+Figure~\ref{fig:representational} illustrates this pattern for layer~22, where PCA projections show clearly disentangled representations of items corresponding to different counts.
+We also compute cosine similarity matrices between embeddings corresponding to list positions from different item types across layers, averaged over item types.
 These matrices exhibit a clear diagonal structure that emerges early for smaller counts and gradually extends toward higher counts across layers, as shown for layer~22 in Figure~\ref{fig:representational}.
-This progression indicates an increasing alignment between corresponding item positions, suggesting that both LLMs and LVLMs develop structured internal encodings of count information based on token order and rhythmic patterns present in the input.
+Another interesting observation is a logarithmic-like pattern~\cite{logarithmic}, where embeddings of higher counts are closer to each other in PCA space and more similar in cosine similarity.
+Additional layerwise cosine similarity analysis and PCA visualizations of generated responses as well as separator tokens (e.g., commas) are provided in Appendix~\ref{sec:app_representational}.
+This suggests that LLMs and LVLMs develop structured internal encodings of count information based on token order and rhythmic patterns across tokens and layers.